-Whether it’s Uber’s much maligned logo redesign, or Google’s removal of serifs from their logo, a change in your brand also means a change in your customer’s perception of you – for better or for worse.
+Whether it’s Uber’s much maligned logo redesign, or Google’s removal of serifs from their logo, a change in your brand also means a change in your customer’s perception of you, for better or for worse.

 Despite its associated risks, your brand may very well need a revamp.
-Here are five signs that this is the case:
+Here are five signs this is the case:

-DECLINE IN CONVERSION
+1. DECLINE IN CONVERSION

-YOUR BRAND JUST LOOKS OUTDATED
+2. YOUR BRAND JUST LOOKS OUTDATED

-YOU CANNOT ARTICULATE WHAT YOUR BRAND STANDS FOR
+3. YOU CANNOT ARTICULATE WHAT YOUR BRAND STANDS FOR

-CHANGES IN YOUR ENVIRONMENT
+4. CHANGES IN YOUR ENVIRONMENT

-CHANGES IN INTERNAL STRATEGY OR PRODUCT OFFERINGS
+5. CHANGES IN INTERNAL STRATEGY OR PRODUCT OFFERINGS

 Is your organization changing or adding products?
 Are you changing the demographic you are targeting?
-Do your new product offerings latter up to your old brand positioning?
+Do your new product offerings ladder up to your old brand positioning?
 Some organizations are great at adapting to and evolving their business to reflect changing environments and consumer mindsets.
 It’s critical to also communicate this change to consumers.
-When CVS made the business decision to no longer sell tobacco products they spun a brilliant brand story focusing on consumer’s health.
+When CVS made the business decision to no longer sell tobacco products, they spun a brilliant brand story focusing on consumer’s health.
 They became more than just a retail store; they became a brand that cares through not only their marketing, but their actions.